Page updated May 2026

 |

+Students presenting work as though it is their own when it is not, is considered academic misconduct in most (if not all) situations.
 However, there are ways to use GenAI that could be acceptable (or acceptable to an extent) for an assessment and therefore consistent with academic integrity.

 It helps to think about what makes an assessment aligned to your learning outcomes and to think about the kinds of assistance that you would permit or even encourage and whether these are similar to some uses of GenAI.
 See examples uses of GenAI (this page).

-Types of improvements to student work | GenAI could be prompted to: | How similar is this to help from the instructor and/or: | This could be academic misconduct for an assessment if: |
+| Improvement to student work | GenAI could be prompted to: | How similar is this to help from the instructor and/or: | This could be academic misconduct for an assessment if: |

-Edit | Make changes that improve the clarity of writing by proofreading and changing wording or structure | Working with a peer reviewer, TA, a friend with experience, a library service | Capacity for unassisted, independent writing essential |
+| Edit | Make changes that improve the clarity of writing by proofreading and changing wording or structure | Working with a peer reviewer, TA, a friend with experience, a library service | Capacity for unassisted, independent writing essential |

-Advise | Suggest processes, offer solutions, identify best practices | Reading a book, article, website; viewing a you tube video; asking a classmate, TA, a friend with experience | Relying only on instructions provided in-class is essential |
+| Advise | Suggest processes, offer solutions, identify best practices | Reading a book, article, website; viewing a you tube video; asking a classmate, TA, a friend with experience | Relying only on instructions provided in-class is essential |

-Format | Structure something according to specifications | Referring to an example or template that follows the same criteria | Capacity for unassisted, independent formating or structuring is essential |
+| Format | Structure something according to specifications | Referring to an example or template that follows the same criteria | Capacity for unassisted, independent formating or structuring is essential |

-Ideas | Suggest topics, options, or ways of doing things as in brainstorming | Searching for examples, discussing with classmates or people working in the field | Generating ideas free of influence is essential |
+| Ideas | Suggest topics, options, or ways of doing things as in brainstorming | Searching for examples, discussing with classmates or people working in the field | Generating ideas free of influence is essential |

-Plan | Sequence actions or steps or content with respect to certain criteria | Searching for models, samples, outlines that align to the criteria | Articulating a correct or viable plan unassisted, independently, based only on course materials is essential |
+| Plan | Sequence actions or steps or content with respect to certain criteria | Searching for models, samples, outlines that align to the criteria | Articulating a correct or viable plan unassisted, independently, based only on course materials is essential |

-Summarize | Identify key points in a condensed form and preserve meaning of an input or resource | Reading a review, abstract, on-line summary; listening to a podcast; watching a video created by humans | Comprehension without referring to summaries is essential |
+| Summarize | Identify key points in a condensed form and preserve meaning of an input or resource | Reading a review, abstract, on-line summary; listening to a podcast; watching a video created by humans | Comprehension without referring to summaries is essential |

-- Identify that Microsoft's Copilot in protected mode, is a tool that has built-in protections which keep a computer's IP address and any copyright information from being shared outside the University.
+- Identify that Microsoft's Copilot in protected mode, is a tool that has built-in protections which keep a computer's IP address and any copyright information from being shared outside of the University.

 - Consider showing students how to access Copilot through the secure PAWS link.